-Dr. Yasmine Djerbal | Associate Director, Centre for Teaching and Learning, Queen's University

-Kate Brothers | Accessibility Teaching and Learning Coordinator, Faculty of Arts, Queen's University

-Session Description: Generative AI has been positioned as a revolutionary tool for accessibility in higher education, offering real-time solutions such as captioning, automated transcription, text summarization, adaptive individualized learning and more.
+Dr. Yasmine Djerbal Associate Director, Centre for Teaching and Learning, Queen's University Accessibility Teaching and Learning Coordinator, Faculty of Arts, Queen's University Day 3: June 11, 2025 02:30 PM - 04:00 PM The AI and Accessibility Paradox: Are We Solving Barriers or Reinforcing Them?
+Generative AI has been positioned as a revolutionary tool for accessibility in higher education, offering real-time solutions such as captioning, automated transcription, text summarization, adaptive individualized learning and more.
 But is it truly making education more accessible to students with disabilities, and if so, at what price?
 Using disability justice as a framework, this session will examine some of the myths of Gen AI and its (potential) promise for educational equity.
 In this session, participants will be invited to co-create pedagogical strategies in/for the classroom that centre student agency and meaningful inclusion.
-We invite participants to learn about (1) disability justice and what it has to teach us about accessibility in higher education, (2) how GenAI tools can impact disabled students' learning experiences and (3) what are some questions both educators and learners must ask when implementing GenAI into their teaching and learning practices.
+We invite participants to learn about (1) disability justice and what it has to teach us about accessibility in higher education, (2) how GenAl tools can impact disabled students' learning experiences and (3) what are some questions both educators and learners must ask when implementing GenAl into their teaching and learning practices.

+Kate Brothers

+Day 4: Thursday, June 12, 2025

-Day 4 (June 12): Tech, Truth, & Tensions -Innovation, Access, & Indigenous Sovereignty
+Tech, Truth, & Tensions:

+Innovation, Access, & Indigenous Sovereignty 24